zeeshanalipanhwar/Texture-Classification-in-Colorectal-Cancer-Histology/README.md

 **Tissue images shapes**: *150x150x3*

 # Data Spliting
-The data is split into training, validation and testing sets with *60:20:20* ratio having 3k:1k:1k images for each set respectively.
+The data is split into 60% training, 20% validation and 20% testing sets containing 3k, 1k, and 1k images for each set respectively.

 # Data Augmentation
 Different affine transformations were applied to the images such as follows: